 Best kimchi in the UK reviewed

-Here we will give a hands-on, taste-tested review of some of the UK’s best and most popular kimchi, including ones from Vadasz, M&S and Loving Foods.
+Here we will give a hands-on, taste-tested review of some of the UK’s best and most popular kimchi, including ones from Vadasz, M&S, Biona, The North Shop and Loving Foods.

 We’ll look into the benefits, ingredients, nutrition and flavour of these popular kimchi.